Program overview

 Program Overview

 Fast-track your way to a cyber security career with Sheridan's Computer Systems Technician – Cyber Security diploma program.
 This program is designed to prepare you for entry-level employment in the cyber security field in as little as 16 months.
 As the first public cyber security diploma in Canada, it serves as a springboard for further education or industry certifications.
-You will build your skillset through hands-on experiences, focusing on essential areas such as operating systems, programming, cloud security, and web/application security.
+You will gain hands-on experience and develop essential skills in operating systems, programming, cloud security, and more, all while avoiding high-level math courses.

 Program Structure

-The Computer Systems Technician – Cyber Security program is structured to be completed in 2 years (4 semesters).
+The Computer Systems Technician – Cyber Security diploma program is structured to be completed in 2 years.
 It offers a flexible learning environment with multiple intakes and a mix of in-person, hybrid, and online delivery options.
 This allows you to tailor your education to fit your schedule.
 Key features of the program include:

 • Hands-on learning experiences in a simulated security operation center (SOC).